Empower Your Practice

 Once you've chosen your ideal partner, you're onto the final phase: implementation.
 The two biggest hurdles here are migrating your existing data and training your team.
 Work closely with your chosen vendor to map out a clear plan for moving patient records, appointment histories, and financial data into the new system.
 A good provider will have a structured, proven process to make this as painless as possible.

 At the same time, roll out a comprehensive training programme for your staff.
 The goal is to build their confidence by demonstrating how the new system will make their specific roles easier, not harder.
+Bear in mind that technical training works best when your team already has strong skills, like being able to communicate well, solve problems, and understand data, which are called functional skills in the UK.
+People who are confident in these everyday workplace skills tend to learn new systems faster and get more out of the training.
 Effective training is what makes or breaks an implementation, ensuring everyone is on board and ready to make the most of the new platform from day one.
 To learn more about getting started, check out our guide on using a practice management system effectively.

 Frequently Asked Questions